Perspective | Erin Jackson’s golden moment is a breakthrough for U.S. speedskating and representation

 Bowe watched a speedskating gem grow up swiftly and do it all as a grown-up, not a precocious teen but an inline skater who didn’t take to competitive speedskating until five years ago, when she was already 24.

-Today, Jackson is 29, though you’d never know it when you watch her smiling big, talking earnest and giggling while making an admission about her performance: “Being the short-distance athlete I am, I did get a little tired.”
+Today, Jackson is 29, though you would never know it when you watch her smiling big, talking earnest and giggling while making an admission about her performance: “Being the short-distance athlete I am, I did get a little tired.”

 Five years and two Olympics later, Jackson is the best female 500-meter speedskater in the world.
 She’s also the first Black woman to win an Olympic speedskating medal for the United States.
 If that’s not enough, she’s a breakthrough victor for a proud U.S. program that hadn’t captured gold since the 2010 Olympics.

 An American woman hadn’t won an individual medal, period, since Chris Witty set a 1,000-meter world record while taking the gold in 2002.
 The struggles were consistent with the woes of the entire U.S. long-track program.
 Twenty years ago, the Americans won eight medals, three of them gold, in Salt Lake City.
 Since then, the decline has been steep, culminating in a medal-less showing in 2014 and just one bronze in 2018.
-It has been quite a slumber within the sport — a charter discipline, one of only six to be featured in every Winter Olympics — in which America has won more golds and overall medals than any other program.
+The country has experienced quite a slumber within the sport — a charter discipline, one of only six to be featured in every Winter Olympics — that has produced Team USA’s most golds and overall medals.

 But all of a sudden, that’s the past.
 The program can tout Jackson.
 For speedskating, she is a pioneer and a fixer refinishing an old tradition.